MartinTomis/Cloning/README.md

 The final dataset has approximately 90 000 images - these are then flipped, essentially doubling the size.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.
+I think that this is a common approach, Tibshirani, Hastie and Friedman write that in a similar context of K-fold cross validation, the dataset is usually split into 5 or 10 equal parts.
 I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The validation set helped determine if the model was over or under fitting / the MSE graph is shown above.

+As for the number of epochs, I tried multiple choices.
+First idea was to use 5.
+Tibshirani, Hastie and Friedman show a exampe of 5 networks from Yan LeCun's paper, suggesting that the success rate remains esentially flat after approximately 5 epochs.
+However, mine MSE continued decreasing at a reasonably quick rate after 5 epochs, so it may be desirable to use more.

+Other argument for 5 epochs is that if I did "proper" 5-fold cross validation and used 20% of data for validation, I would do 5 "epochs".
+But for the neural network training, I believe the situation is slightly different, as here, unlike in the K-fold cross-validation, it is not guaranteed that all observations are used for training.

+I observed that often after more than 10 epochs, the MSE for the validation set started exceeding the training set error.

+In the end, I use model with 9 epochs.